noamross/gams-in-r-course/chapters/chapter3.md

 Uncertainty is easy to see in plots of univariate smooths, but more challenging to represent in 2D relationships.
 Here we'll visualize uncertainty in a geospatial interaction, using the model `mod2d` from exercise 2.

+**Instructions**
+-  Use `vis.gam()` to make a 3D perspective plot of the x, y relationship in the model, using the `se` argument to make confidence interval surfaces at +/- 2 standard errors.

 <codeblock id="03_06">

 - Use the parameter `plot.type = "persp"` to generate a 3D perspective plot.